 We’ve collated an array of information relevant to practitioners and industry below.

-We’ve provided information and advice directly to builders and contractors involved in cladding rectification works about what they must do to keep workers and building residents safe due to coronavirus.
+We will continue to provide information and advice directly to builders and contractors involved in cladding rectification works about what they must do to keep workers and building residents safe due to coronavirus.

 Builders involved in cladding rectification works are required to display safety information for building residents in common areas of apartment complexes where works are underway.
 Please download the safety poster: